Dutch Tulip small group Tour

 Our exploration of Dutch gardens includes the Hortus Botanicus, an impressive university garden.
 Founded in 1594, this is the oldest botanic garden in the Netherland’s and one of Europe’s oldest as well.
 It was here that botanist Carolus Clusius planted the first tulip bulbs.
 This planting eventually led to ‘Tulip Mania’ that gripped the country in the 1600s.

 Travelling onto Utrecht we join a canal cruise through the city’s mediaeval heart.
-You view and learn from our guide about the ancient wharves, warehouses, bridges and historical buildings.
+We view and learn from our guide about the ancient wharves, warehouses, bridges and historical buildings.
 This lesser-known city is regarded by some as Europe’s most beautiful city – a hidden gem.

 The Dutch Tulip tour continues on to De Hoge Veluwe National Park.
 The park houses a highly unusual landscape of woodlands and heaths with a fascinating natural history that we explore.
 Located within the park is the Rijksmuseum’s Kröller-Müller Museum housing the world’s second-largest Van Gogh collection of 90 paintings and 180 drawings.
 Here we will also find paintings by Claude Monet and Pablo Picasso.
 Distributed throughout its garden are over 160 sculptures by iconic artists, such as Auguste Rodin and Henry Moore.

 This tour also explores, with local guides, the palace of Het Loo which was built in 1686 for William and Mary who later became King William III and Queen Mary II of England.
-The glorious Baroque garden with its perfect symmetry, axial layout with radiating gravel walks, parterres, fountains, basins and statues was designed by the nephew of André Le Nôtre.
+The glorious Baroque garden with its perfect symmetry, axial layout and radiating gravel walks, parterres, fountains, basins and statues was designed by the nephew of André Le Nôtre.
 Le Nôtre is the most famous French garden designer of all time.

 To learn more, check out Odyssey's blog about about the history and culture of tulips in The Netherlands!